“All of my songs are about making bad decisions.”

 — James Scott Bullard

-With a prolific catalog of songs, (115 published to be exact) all showing influences from the classic country rock of Gram Parsons and the Rolling Stones to modern Americana singer/songwriters such as Ryan Bingham, Sturgill Simpson and Ryan Adams.
+With a prolific song catalog (115 published with ASCAP in 2018 alone, to be exact) showing influences that span all genres.
 These songs make you laugh, cry and ultimately wonder just what the hell happened to this guy along the road of a life led mostly on the edge?

-And it's no secret that even certain iconic punk and heavy metal artists, comedians, actors, and other edgy celebrity sorts seem to have rallied around him with a great respect.
+Bullard’s following is made up of not only his loyal fans, ranging every age demographic, from lawyers to bikers and everywhere between, but it's also no secret that certain iconic punk and heavy metal musicians, comedians, actors, and other edgier celebrities seem to have rallied around him with great respect and support.

 “I’m pretty sure JSB sleeps in his boots and denim, but I don’t know because he slept on the floor outside our door to be sure we were safe in the shady lodging on tour.”